sne-syn/basic-blog/src/markdown-pages/article.md

 Computers communicate using numbers, but people find it tough to remember long sequences of numbers.
 Domain Name System helps to solve this dilemma.
 DNS is a huge distributed analogue of a phone book where every domain name is paired with its IP address.
 Unlike the phone book, the DNS isn't organised in alphabetic order and doesn't store all records in one place.
 To quickly find the right recording in the system, DNS starts resolving a web page name from its end while communicating with many DNS servers.
 Let's recreate the DNS lookup process in greater detail.

 If a computer device is connected to the Internet - the ISP has already assigned the closest DNS server to it.
 The browser receives a web-page name 'support.google.com', for example, from the user input.
 Then the application runs a library procedure called the resolver and passes the name as a parameter.
 The resolver transmits the name to a local DNS server assigned by ISP, which starts its lookup.
 The chances are that it doesn't have an IP address for 'support.google.com' in its records, and there is no cached information about its server location, so it will begin querying the root name server.
 By default, it has a list of the closest top-level domains servers.

 Step 1.
-The local DNS finds an address of 'com '-server and requests the IP address for 'support.google'.
+The local DNS finds an address of 'com'-server and requests the IP address for 'support.google'.
 Step 2.
 Perhaps, 'com'-server doesn't know where 'support.google' is located, but it has an address for 'google' server.
 Step 3.
 The local DNS receives an IP address for 'google' server and sends a query there, asking for the 'support'-subdomain address.
 Step 4.
 The 'google'-server responds with an IP address for 'support.google.com'.
 The local DNS gives it to a resolver, which then returns it to the browser.